t-tarsi/CS50-Final-Project/DESIGN.md

-For designing our about and team page, we used Bootsrap 4.
-We used this because we thought that Bootstrap's grid component would be really useful for creating our pages.
-The 12-column grid would be helpful in putting the pictures next to our bios.

 For our data scraping algorithm, we used Beautiful Soup which is a Python library which allows us to get data from HTML files.
 For conscrape.py, which allowed us to get the concentrations of each athlete, we first created a list to store URLs for each roster page.